New York Yearly Meeting: Regional meetings

-Summer Sessions
+Summer sessions

-Summer sessions, often referred to as "Yearly Meeting" or "Silver Bay", is a week-long gathering that all of NYYM is encouraged to attend.
-Summer sessions serves as an opportunity for Friends to hear about the goings-on in NYYM over the previous year, for committees to meet, for news from other yearly meetings to be shared, and for Friends to foster strong relationships within the Quaker community.
+Summer sessions, often referred to as "yearly meeting" or "Silver Bay" for the camp it is usually held at, is a week-long gathering that all of NYYM is encouraged to attend.
+Summer sessions serve as an opportunity for Friends to hear about the goings-on in NYYM over the previous year, for committees to meet, for news from other yearly meetings to be shared, and for Friends to foster strong relationships within the Quaker community.

-Summer sessions is held at the Silver Bay YMCA conference center in the Adirondacks.
+Summer sessions usually held at the Silver Bay YMCA conference center in the Adirondacks.

-Business Meetings
+Business meetings

 During summer sessions the group gathers many times for business meeting, which is worship with a concern for business.
 During these meetings, decisions are made when the attendees are able to come to spiritual unity (which is not the same as what is commonly known outside Quaker circles as "consensus").

-Junior Yearly Meeting
+Junior yearly meeting

-During Summer Sessions most of the youth ages 0–17 participate in Junior Yearly Meeting, or JYM.
+During summer sessions most of the youth ages 0–17 participate in junior yearly meeting, or JYM.
 The youth are divided by age into groups of two or three grades (e.g. 4th and 5th).
 JYM groups meet each morning and partake in a variety of activities including games, business and committee meetings, exercises on the ropes course, and singing.
 A large part of the time is spent learning about Quakerism, the yearly meeting, and other topics about which the adults of the yearly meeting hope to educate the next generation.